TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

             a boot image in it.

           - A URL to either one of an ISO image or a gzipped PI tarball.

+          - "ipxe", which will seek a local Triton implementation of iPXE if and only if one is not installed already.
+If one is, one should use the update subcommand.
+Also, an installation of "ipxe" will override any existing Boot Images and Platform Images.

       piadm list [ZFS-pool-name]

         Lists the available platform images (and boot images) on bootable pools.

-      piadm remove <PI-stamp> [ZFS-pool-name]
+      piadm remove <PI-stamp/ipxe> [ZFS-pool-name]

-        The opposite of `install`, and only accepts a PI-stamp.
+        The opposite of `install`, and only accepts a PI-stamp or "ipxe".
 If a boot image exists with the specified PI-stamp, it will also be removed unless it is the only boot image available.

+      piadm update ipxe [ZFS-pool-name]

+        For active ipxe deployments, this is a shortcut which combines "piadm remove ipxe" and "piadm install pxe". piadm(1M)'s -v flag will provide details about iPXE revisions both old and new.

 ## EXAMPLES